-What if I am a cross-border worker?
+What if I am a multi-state worker?

 These ‘multi-state workers’ normally pay National Insurance contributions (NIC) or social security contributions in the country that they are resident in, provided that they also perform ‘substantial’ duties in that country.